 In 1907 Margaretta Taylor bequeathed funds for the creation of a library, which was incorporated in 1911 as the William A. and Margaretta Taylor Memorial Association.
-In 1912 the library opened in a red brick building on Second Street.
+In 1912 the original red brick building opened on Second Street.
 The library moved to its current location in 1971, and the name was changed to Cuyahoga Falls Library in 2004.

 - The library’s service area (and taxing district) is the Cuyahoga Falls City School District, which includes Silver Lake and most of Cuyahoga Falls (excluding the Woodridge School District).

 - An all-volunteer Board of Trustees governs the library.
 Meetings are open to the public.